jackwasey/icd/README.md

 ## Introduction

-Calculate comorbidities, Charlson and van Walraven scores, perform fast and accurate validation, conversion, manipulation, filtering and comparison of ICD-9 and ICD-10 codes.
-This package enables a work flow from raw lists of ICD codes in hospital databases to comorbidities.
+Calculate comorbidities, medical risk scores, and work quickly and precisely with ICD-9 and ICD-10 codes.
+This package enables a work flow from raw tables of ICD codes in hospital databases to comorbidities.
 ICD-9 and ICD-10 comorbidity mappings from Quan (Deyo and Elixhauser versions), Elixhauser and AHRQ included.
 Common ambiguities and code formats are handled.
+Comorbidity computation includes Hierarchical Condition Codes, and a reimplementation of the AHRQ Clinical Classifications Software.
+Risk scores include those of Charlson and van Walraven.
+US Clinical Modification, Word Health Organization, Belgian and French ICD-10 codes are supported through the ‘icd.data’ package, some of which are downloaded on demand.

 `icd` is used by many researchers around the world who work in public health, epidemiology, clinical research, nutrition, journalism, health